Square joy: trapped rainwater

 I am always looking for new perspectives on software engineering and programming.
 My views on computing changed profoundly when I discovered the array programming paradigm a few years ago.

 For me, the hardest and the most rewarding part of array programming is coming up with simple idiomatic solutions.
-This requires knowledge of many little tricks that array-wrangling wizards developed in their chambers over the last 50 years.
+Idiomatic solutions require knowledge of many little tricks array-wrangling wizards developed in their chambers over the last fifty years.
 I would love to learn or rediscover these tricks, and I hope you might derive some pleasure and insights from reading about my little discoveries.

-In this article, we will use the J programming language.
-Why J and not, say, APL?
-APL is a great language as well, but I have trouble running it on my machine.
-J is also much easier to type on most keyboards, and it is open source.
+In this article, we’ll use the j programming language.
+Why j and not, say, apl? j is easier to type on most keyboards, and it’s open source.

 Time to have some fun!